StreetSupport/gmhan/content/news-and-events/gmhans-proposal-to-build-back-better-after-covid.md

     [Download the proposal here](https://www.gmhan.net/assets/uploads/gmhan-building-back-better-proposal.pdf), and if you have any comments, feedback, or actions you can do to contribute, contact [gmhan@streetsupport.net](mailto:gmhan@streetsupport.net).

+    The Network has also developed a paper outlining what will be needed to resource it's activities over coming months and years.
+You can read that paper [here](https://www.gmhan.net/assets/uploads/gmhan-resourcing.pdf).
   image: /assets/uploads/gmhan-header.jpg
 ---